6 killer mistakes on websites for accountants

 A website’s content—its message—is the catalyst for the design direction.
 The content should not be an afterthought or be left in the DIY basket for your firm to “have a go” at creating it.

-It’s too important for that, if you want your website to convert.
+It’s too important for that, if you want your website to convert visitors into prospective clients.

 Evaluate your firm’s website and see how you fare.
 See the factors you’ve nailed and find out how you can improve your website to get more visitors and more ideal clients.